Interested in our DPT Program?

 PROFESSIONAL INTERESTS

-From 2006 to 2017, Dr. Godges was the coordinator and editor of the ICF-based Clinical Practice Guidelines for the American Academy of Orthopaedic Physical Therapy and the Journal of Orthopaedic and Sports Physical Therapy.
-He has also served terms on the Orthopaedic Specialty Council of the American Board of Physical Therapy Specialties, on the APTA’s Committee on Clinical Residency and Fellowship Credentialing, and on the American Academy of Orthopaedic Physical Therapy and JOSPT Board of Directors.
-Dr. Godges was among the first group of 26 clinical specialists in orthopaedic physical therapy, originally certified in 1989.
-He attained his third OCS recertification in 2019.
+From 2008 to 2017, Joe served as the ICF-based clinical practice guidelines coordinator & editor for the Academy of Orthopaedic Physical Therapy of the American Physical Therapy Association.
+During this period, 15 CPGs were published in the Journal of Orthopaedic and Sports Physical Therapy.
+He has also served terms on the Orthopaedic Specialty Council of the American Board of Physical Therapy Specialties, on the APTA’s Committee on Clinical Residency and Fellowship Credentialing and on the AOPT and JOSPT Board of Directors.
+Recently, Dr. Godges has served as the coordinator of Practice Guideline Integration for the Academy of Orthopaedic Physical Therapy.

 EDUCATION